-- Cut them into quarters, this is really the best size for roasting.
+- Then cut your potatoes into quarters, this is really the best size for roasting.
 It will also create equal size pieces which is also important so that they roast at the same time and you don’t end up with some burnt and some under cooked.

-- Then place the potatoes in a large bowl, toss with the oil, rosemary and salt and pepper.
+- Place the potatoes in a large bowl, toss with the oil, rosemary and salt and pepper.